-Approximate date of commencement of proposed sale to the public: As soon as practicable after Registration Statement. the effective date of of this If any of the securities being registered on this form are to be offered on a delayed or continuounder the Securities Act of 1933, check the following box. $\Box$ ous basis pursuant t o Rule 415 If this form is filed to register additional securities for an offering pursuant to Rule 462(b) un following box and list the Securities Act registration statement number of the earlier effective same offering. $\Box$ If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities As list the Securities Act registration statement number of the earlier effective registration statement • If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Alternatives and the Securities Act registration statement number of the earlier effective registration number of the earlier effective regist • Indicate by check mark whether the registrant is an emerging growth company as defined in F 1933.
-Rule 405 of the Secu irities Act of Emerging growth company ⊠ If an emerging growth company that prepares its financial statements in accordance with U.S. the registrant has elected not to use the extended transition period for complying with any new standards† provided pursuant to Section 7(a)(2)(B) of the Securities Act. □ CALCULATION OF REGISTRATION FEE , , Title of Each Class of Securities To Be Registered (1) Proposed Maximum Aggregate Offering Price (2)(3) Amount of Registration Fee (3) Ordinary shares, DKK 2 nominal value per share \$ \$ (1) All ordinary shares will be represented by American Depositary Shares, or ADSs, with each ADS representing ADSs issuable upon deposit of the ordinary shares registered hereby will be registered pursuant to a separate Re 333- ).
-(2) Includes the aggregate offering price of additional ordinary shares represented by ADSs that may be sold upon ordinary shares to be granted to the underwriters. exercise of an option to p ourchase additional (3) Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(o) of the Securities Act 1933, as amended.
-The Registrant hereby amends this Registration Statement on such date or dates as may be necessithe Registrant shall file a further amendment which specifically states that this Registration State effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as a mended, or until the Registration State of 1933, as a mended, or until the Registration State of 1933, and the State of 1933, as a mended, or until the Registration State of 1933, and the State of ement shall thereafte er become effective on such date as the Commission, acting pursuant to such Section 8(a), may determine.
+Approximate date of commencement of proposed sale to the public: As soon as practicable after Registration Statement. the effective date of of this If any of the securities being registered on this form are to be offered on a delayed or continuounder the Securities Act of 1933, check the following box. $\Box$ ous basis pursuant t o Rule 415 If this form is filed to register additional securities for an offering pursuant to Rule 462(b) und following box and list the Securities Act registration statement number of the earlier effective same offering. $\Box$ If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities A list the Securities Act registration statement number of the earlier effective registration statem • If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities At list the Securities Act registration statement number of the earlier effective registration statem Indicate by check mark whether the registrant is an emerging growth company as defined in R 1933. ule 405 of the Secu irities Act of Emerging growth company ⊠ If an emerging growth company that prepares its financial statements in accordance with U.S. the registrant has elected not to use the extended transition period for complying with any new standards $\dagger$ provided pursuant to Section 7(a)(2)(B) of the Securities Act. $\Box$ CALCULATION OF REGISTRATION FEE Title of Each Class of Securities To Be Registered (1) Proposed Maximum Aggregate Offering Price (2)(3) Amount of Registration Fee (3 Ordinary shares, DKK 1 nominal value per share \$ \$ (1) All ordinary shares will be represented by American Depositary Shares, or ADSs, with each ADS representing of ADSs issuable upon deposit of the ordinary shares registered hereby will be registered pursuant to a separate Re 333- ). • - (2) Includes the aggregate offering price of additional ordinary shares represented by ADSs that may be sold upon e ordinary shares to be granted to the underwriters. exercise of an option to p ourchase additional (3) Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(o) of the Securities Act 1933, as amended.
+The Registrant hereby amends this Registration Statement on such date or dates as may be necess the Registrant shall file a further amendment which specifically states that this Registration State effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as amended, or until the Registration state of 1933, as a state of 1 ment shall thereafte gistration Statemen er become effective on such date as the Commission, acting pursuant to such Section 8(a), may determine.